MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 After installation of this update, Surface Hubs support an automatic upgrade (when available) to the new [Whiteboard app](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/unified-whiteboard-experience-coming-to-surface-hub/ba-p/3145226) through Microsoft Store updates.

-### Support for new Microsoft Edge browser
+### New Microsoft Edge browser installed by default

 After installation of this update, Surface Hubs will automatically replace their Microsoft Edge Legacy browser with the new Chromium-based Edge browser.
-Edge Legacy is no longer available on Windows 10 Team after installation of this update or any subsequent Windows CU.
+To learn more, see [Manage Microsoft Edge on Surface Hub](surface-hub-install-chromium-edge.md).
+Edge Legacy is no longer available on Windows 10 Team after installation of this update or a subsequent Windows CU.

 ## Windows 10 Team 2020 Update (20H2)